 A literature review, which focused primarily on literature published in English since 2006, identified four factors that affect teaching practice: leadership, planning and preparation, practice development, and monitoring and evaluation.
 The report also highlights gaps in the evidence that may benefit from further research.

-Source: Early intervention: informing local practise (2012), National Foundation for Educational Research
+Source: What leads to positive change in teaching practice?
+(2012), National Foundation for Educational Research